Mark Koster

 “(His death) is going to be investigated no matter what because of the suspicious nature from where the body was recovered,” Thomsen said in a Sioux City Journal article dated November 8, 2012.
 “The main thing will be to find the friend, who was reported living with him.
 His name’s Tom, and he’s either from Florida or Texas.”

-Due to the condition of the remains, officials said autopsy results may take up to two months to become available.
+Due to the condition of the remains, officials said autopsy results could take up to two months to become available.

 The Journal located one of Koster’s sisters, who said the family was saddened but relieved to have some closure in the case.